obss/jury/README.md

 ### Custom Metrics

 You can use custom metrics with inheriting `jury.metrics.Metric`, you can see current metrics implemented on Jury from [jury/metrics](https://github.com/obss/jury/tree/master/jury/metrics).
-Jury falls back to `datasets` implementation of metrics for the ones that are currently not supported by Jury, you can see the metrics available for `datasets` on [datasets/metrics](https://github.com/huggingface/datasets/tree/master/metrics).
+Jury falls back to `evaluate` implementation of metrics for the ones that are currently not supported by Jury, you can see the metrics available for `evaluate` on [evaluate/metrics](https://github.com/huggingface/evaluate/tree/master/metrics).

-Jury itself uses `datasets.Metric` as a base class to drive its own base class as `jury.metrics.Metric`.
+Jury itself uses `evaluate.Metric` as a base class to drive its own base class as `jury.metrics.Metric`.
 The interface is similar; however, Jury makes the metrics to take a unified input type by handling the inputs for each metrics, and allows supporting several input types as;

 - single prediction & single reference
 - single prediction & multiple reference